zealvora/terraform-professional-certification/Domain 4 - Create, maintain, and use Terraform modules/Readme.md

 # Domain 4 - Create, maintain, and use Terraform modules

-The code mentioned in this document is used in the HashiCorp Certified Terraform Associate 2024 video course.
+The code mentioned in this document are used in the Terraform Authoring and Operations Pro with AWS 2025 video course.

 ### Video-Document Mapper